joetainment/bill-and-buck/story__main__chapter__in_good_faith.md

 BBR understood what was required.
 Her voice took a more humble tone, attempting to disarm Wilbert, and she replied.

 "I have no immediate answer.
 Instead, perhaps we can assist each other, acting in good faith.
 So I must ask, in return for your assistance...
-What do you want?"
+What do you ask?"

 This offer, given so easily, was unexpected by Wilbert.
 He'd imagined more resistance.
 His plan was already working better than he'd hoped.